icollier77/icollier77/README.md

 ## About Me:

-I love learning, and after a degree in linguistics, an MBA, a 10+ year international career in the financial industry, a Post-Graduate Diploma from the University of Cambridge, and a startup experience, I am now focused on **Data Science, Machine Learning, and AI** [studies][cambridge-data-science-url].
+I love learning, and after a degree in linguistics, an MBA, a 10+ year international career in the financial industry, a Post-Graduate Diploma from the University of Cambridge, and a startup experience, I am now focused on **Data Science, Machine Learning, and AI**.

 - I’m interested in applied **data science and ML**, with a growing focus on AI strategy.
 - I work primarily with **Python**, statistics, and ML fundamentals to solve business problems.